Benedetta Carlini: The First Investigation

-On July 23, Cecchi met with Felice di Giovanni Guerrini, Bartolomea Crivelli and with another nun, Margherita d'Iptolito Ricordati, a relative to Paolo Ricordati.
+On 23 July, Cecchi met with Felice di Giovanni Guerrini, Bartolomea Crivelli and with another nun, Margherita d'Iptolito Ricordati, a relative to Paolo Ricordati.
 Their testimonies did not result in any major new revelations.
 The main obstacle to officially sanctioned public recognition was the absence of a ring on Benedetta's finger.
-Other nuns were unable to see it because she always covered up that hand.
-But Margherita Ricordati said that she saw a yellow band with a cross that didn't look like a ring.
+Other nuns were unable to see it because she always covered up that hand but Margherita Ricordati said that she saw a yellow band with a cross that didn't look like a ring.
 When Benedetta was called to the examination room, she had an ordinary, inexpensive gold ring on the fourth finger of her right hand.
 On the top side of a ring, there were five points the size of ordinary pinheads.
 A point in the middle was dark red.
-The ecclesiastical examiners were eager to probe further, but Benedetta was feeling too ill to answer.

-Finally, the provost of Pescia Stefano Checchi and other investigators had concluded that Benedetta's visions were genuine visions and neither dreams nor fantasies, and their religious content conformed to church dogma and practice.
-So Benedetta had been recognized as a true visionary.
+The examiners were eager to probe further, but Carlini felt too ill to answer.
+Checchi and other investigators concluded that Benedetta's visions were genuine and conformed to church dogma and practice.

-The provost must have written favourably since in July 1620, he and the Vicar of Pescia made one last visit to the convent to conclude the enclosure.
-On July 28, Pope issued the bull that made this female religious community a fully enclosed convent.
+After one last visit in July 1620 as closure, the Pope issued on 28 July the bull that made this female religious community a fully enclosed convent.
 According to the nuns' wishes, it was called the Congregation of the Mother of God and would be under the protection of St. Catherine of Siena.
 No longer would they have to go outside their convent to hear Mass, but more importantly, as nuns, their vows of poverty, chastity, and obedience would become solemn vows.
 Any nun wishing to leave the convent could be constrained to stay by her superiors and by the secular authorities.
 Similarly, any laypersons trying to enter the convent without permission could also be punished.
-After the convent was granted full enclosure, Benedetta was reinstated as abbess.
+After the convent was granted full enclosure, Carlini was reinstated as abbess.